PratikPawar1401/GoogleSummerofCode_Test_ML4SCI/README.md

 # GoogleSummerofCode_Test_ML4SCI
 This repo contains the solutions of the tasks required for GSOC'25 for the DeepLense Project (Gravitational Lens Finding) .
+Here I have tried out different approaches to to boost the model performance through various different approaches , pre-dominantly CNN architectures .
+In these notebooks , I have achieved fruitful results and tried to solve the problem with my utmost knowledge.